JSudron/Contact-Aberdeen/README.md

 Having gone on hiatus he is now looking to start the club night up in Aberdeen again.
 A venue has been secured but in order to keep the night running it must make a certain amount of money each night.
 Previously only Facebook was used to advertise but now Contact is looking to utilise a website in order to provide a larger online presence to create further advertising along with having a way for users to get in touch should they want to book further events.
+I was approached to create a stylish site which provides easy navigation to the user.
+The main features required by Contact were providing the users with all the information needed to promote their club night & also to have a contact section so bookings can be made.

 ## UX